rucio/documentation/docs/using-rucio-client.md

  u'{"status": "ACTIVE", "account": "guenther", "account_type": "USER", "created_at": "2019-11-13T13:01:58", "suspended_at": null, "updated_at": "2019-11-13T13:01:58", "deleted_at": null, "email": "jaroslav.guenther@gmail.com"}'
 ```
 There is also an option to specify a `auth_token_file_path` in the
-`[client]` section of the rucio.cfg file.
+`client` section of the rucio.cfg file.
 Rucio Client will then store
-and search for user\'s token saved in such file:
+and search for user's token saved in such file:
 ```bash
     [client]
     auth_token_file_path = /path/to/token/file